 Michael graduated with his M.S. in Student Affairs and started his career as the Coordinator of Student Organizations at Lamar University.
 In fact he loves his position so much he stuck with it and is still doing what he loves.
 NSU’s graduate program had a big impact on Michael, as it has many graduates.
 His quote to live by is Dr. Gay Holliday’s empowering words, “Trust the Process.”

 Melissa graduated with her M.S. in Student Affairs after she was a GA Career Advisor for the Office of Career Development.
 She then started working as Assistant Director, Employer Relations and Recruitment Services for Engineering at Florida State University's Career Center.
 Melissa is currently the Director of Student Services at Keiser University — Pembroke Pines Campus.
 She remembers “Coming up with the "Student Affairs" definition as a class was a great team building activity that helped us affirm as a unit that what we were learning and about to embark on as a career was important and a needed component in student development.
 Plus, it helped us to have a succinct explanation to describe what Student Affairs is to our friends and family!”

 Katie G. graduated with her M.S. in Student Affairs and started working in Academic Advising and Higher Education when she began the program.
 Katie is currently the Associate Director of STEM Initiatives and Outreach.
 One of her most memorable moments was Dr. Gay Holliday’s classes and her famous words “Trust the Process.”

-Brooke graduated with her M.S. in student affairs and started working as the Assistant Director of the Hendry Glades Center at Florida Southwestern College.
+Brooke graduated with her M.S. in Student Affairs and started working as the Assistant Director of the Hendry Glades Center at Florida Southwestern College.
 She currently works as the Campus Director for Nova Southeastern University – Jacksonville Campus.
-One of Brooke’s lasting memories was how much learned and grew “through the CSA program, both professionally and personally.
-She credits all of the wonderful experiences and amazing faculty.”
+One of Brooke’s lasting memories was how much learned and grew “through the CSA program, both professionally and personally.”
+She credits her success to all of the wonderful experiences and amazing faculty.